-Federal and state regulations require that students receiving financial aid be enrolled in an eligible program for the purpose of obtaining a certificate or degree.
-An eligible program is defined as a one to two-year program leading to a vocational certificate or degree; or a specialized program that meets federal criteria.
-Students are responsible for making satisfactory academic progress toward the completion of their program.
+Federal and state regulations require that students receiving financial aid be enrolled in an eligible program for the purpose of obtaining a certificate, diploma, or degree.
+An eligible program is defined as a one to two-year program leading to a vocational certificate, diploma, or degree; or a specialized program that meets federal criteria.
+All enrolled students are responsible for making satisfactory academic progress toward the successful completion of their program.
 The following sections outline the standards by which student progress will be measured.
 Federal regulations require that this policy apply to all students whether or not financial aid was received.